Little Green Footballs

 Little Green Footballs (LGF) is an American political blog run by web designer Charles Foster Johnson.
 In its beginning years, the site had a right-wing orientation and was known for its advocacy of the War on Terrorism and the Iraq War, as well its strident criticism of political Islam.
-The blog moved away from the right around 2009.
+The blog moved away from the right around 2009 and has become focused mainly on posts about music of Johnson's liking.